saiteja-gatadi1996/notes/React.js Notes.md

 ii) Developed by Facebook in 2011.

 iii) When it comes to react, it's all about components.

+- So React gives us a way to build websites and front end applications and uses in an organized way with reusable components.
+So components can include the output, which is the basically the HTML in react to use something called
+  JSX.
 And you can think of components as independent chunks of user interfaces.
 Components can be as small as one html element.

 iv) In reality, we probably will avoid the one component, since it's somewhat defeats the purpose